Fourier transforms and iterated function systems: Prospects

 Much of the theory developed here is for IFSs on $\R^d$.
-What about other spaces like the Heisenberg group, or, as suggested by J. Li, one could be to try to pursue the study in finite fields $\mathbb{F}_p$ or a general non-archimedean field.
+What about other spaces and geometries?
+For example, the Heisenberg group or other sub-Riemannian manifolds, or, as suggested by J. Li in an email communication from 2023, one could try to study Fourier decay in finite fields $\mathbb{F}_p$ or general non-archimedean fields.
 Studying analogues of the geometric measure theoretic problems in finite fields (e.g. the Kakeya problem) has seen much attention over the recent years.
-In $\mathbb{F}_p$ there there is not yet much theory done for Fourier transforms and IFSs.
+In $\mathbb{F}_p$ there there is not yet much theory done for Fourier transforms of IFSs.
 Here one could study subsets of the finite field that exhibit some form of self-similarity, and study how this influences the Fourier coefficients of measures on these sets.
 As with some advances done before the discretised sum-product theorems in finite fields, ideas here could also help with the study of their $\R^d$ analogues, like the hard questions about self-similar measures and a toy model to study the Salem property of attractors to IFSs.

 Finally, we can see with many of the examples that the ambient dimension of a stationary measure $\mu$ plays a major role in potentially obstructing the decay of the Fourier transform.
-Motivated by limiting the directions where Fourier decay happens, in a recent work Leclerc \cite{LeclercBunched} introduced a notion of Fourier dimension on manifolds.
-This notion shares ideas with the semiclassical \textit{wavefront sets} \cite{Zworski}, where one studies directions that do not enjoy rapid Fourier decay.
-Given the links to the Fractal Uncertainty Principle \cite{Dyatlov} discussed in Section \ref{sec:higherdim}, developing this theory could be interesting in connecting to the challenging study of eigenfunctions of the Laplacian on manifolds (e.g. Quantum Unique Ergodicity \cite{RS94, DJ, DJN}), which correspond to the analogues of the waves $e^{2\pi i \xi \cdot x}$ used to define $\widehat{\mu}(\xi)$ on $\R^d$.
+Motivated by limiting the directions where Fourier decay happens, in a recent work Leclerc \cite{LeclercBunched} from 2023 introduced a notion of Fourier dimension on manifolds.
+This notion shares ideas with the semiclassical \textit{wavefront sets} (see the book \cite{Zworski} by Zworski), where one studies directions that do not enjoy rapid Fourier decay.
+Given the links to the Fractal Uncertainty Principle surveyed in \cite{Dyatlov} and discussed in Section \ref{sec:higherdim}, developing this theory could be interesting in connecting to the challenging study of eigenfunctions of the Laplacian on manifolds (e.g. Quantum Unique Ergodicity conjecture by Rudnick and Sarnak \cite{RS94} from 1994, see the works of Dyatlov and Jin \cite{DJ} from 2018 and \cite{DJN} by Dyatlov, Jin and Nonnenmacher from 2022 for recent developments), which correspond to the analogues of the waves $e^{2\pi i \xi \cdot x}$ used to define $\widehat{\mu}(\xi)$ on $\R^d$.